STUDENT QUESTIONS

 The Law School Public Service Program (LSPSP) is a collaborative effort of MJF, the Minnesota law schools, the Minnesota State Bar Association (MSBA), and legal service providers throughout Minnesota, to promote an ethic of public service in Minnesota law students and to increase the availability of legal services to Minnesota’s low-income populations.
 MJF matches interested law students with volunteer opportunities in the Twin Cities metro area and in Greater Minnesota.
 Volunteer opportunities are available with varying time commitments, in a variety of legal subject areas.
 Students may also create their own volunteer placements at organizations within or beyond Minnesota, provided it meets MJF’s eligibility requirements.

 It depends.
-If the administrative work relates to the law and is public service orientated, then it may qualify.
+If the administrative work relates to the law and is public service oriented, then it may qualify.
 Please contact your school staff attorney for more details.

 First, try using a different internet browser, such as Firefox or Chrome.
 If you have forgotten your account password, click on the “Send my password” link on the bottom of the student sign-in page.
 If problems persist, contact admin@mnjustice.org.